 The results are part of a follow-up study published Sept.
 11 in the Journal of the American Medical Association (JAMA).
 Funded primarily by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institute of Health, and conducted at 10 study sites, including Lurie Children’s, the Hyperglycemia and Adverse Pregnancy Outcomes-Follow-up Study or HAPO-FUS, followed mothers and their children 10-14 years after birth.

-“Our results demonstrate that even women with mild hyperglycemia during pregnancy and their offspring are at risk of harmful maternal and child health outcomes, potentially increasing the number of women and children at risk of acquiring lifelong chronic medical conditions,” says study co-author Wendy Brickman, MD, pediatric endocrinologist at Lurie Children’s and Associate Professor of Pediatrics at Northwestern University Feinberg School of Medicine.
+“Our results demonstrate that even women with mild hyperglycemia during pregnancy and their offspring are at risk of harmful maternal and child health outcomes, potentially increasing the number of women and children at risk of acquiring lifelong chronic medical conditions,” says study Principal Investigator and co-author Wendy Brickman, MD, pediatric endocrinologist at Lurie Children’s and Associate Professor of Pediatrics at Northwestern University Feinberg School of Medicine.

 The original HAPO study found that even modestly elevated blood glucose levels increased the risks of complications for the baby both before and shortly after birth.
 Based on these results many, but not all, organizations adopted a new definition of gestational diabetes, a type of diabetes that occurs during pregnancy.